Diagnostic Center, Southern California

 Scott Gutentag is a school psychologist at the Diagnostic Center, Southern California.
 He holds a Ph.D. in School Psychology with a specialization in Clinical Child Psychology from The Ohio State University.
 As a licensed educational psychologist, Scott holds the National Certification for School Psychology from the National Association of School Psychologists.
 Scott has provided psychological services in a variety of settings including schools, behavioral clinics, treatment programs, and hospitals.
 Additionally, he has taught undergraduate and graduate level university courses in psychology at several institutions.

 Tim Halphide is a school psychologist and Licensed Marriage and Family Therapist at the Diagnostic Center, Southern California.
-Tim has worked as a school psychologist for over 24 years and as a mental health clinician for over 30.
+Tim has worked as a school psychologist for over 26 years and as a mental health clinician for over 30.
 Tim draws from a tapestry of experiences across settings including private practice psychotherapy, community mental health, inpatient settings, foster family agencies, Regional Centers and working with students, teachers, and parents in California's schools.
-Tim has been featured at various conferences including the California Association of School Counselors, California Association of School Psychologists, Orange County Association of School Psychologists, and more.
+Tim has been featured at various conferences including the California Association of School Counselors, California Association of School Psychologists, the California School Employees Association, Orange County Association of School Psychologists, and more.

 Margot Johnson, M.A., BCBA, Assistant Director and PENT Administrator